 This page describes the steps to successfully create and configure a Dedicated Interconnect connection.

-To create and configure an Interconnect connection, follow these steps:
+To create and configure a Cloud Interconnect connection for Dedicated Interconnect, follow these steps:

 Send the LOA-CFAs to your vendor.
 They provision the connections between the Google peering edge and your on-premises network.
 Google automatically starts testing the light levels on each allocated port after 24 hours.